What You’ll Learn 🖥️

 How to use measurement cursors?

-If you move the mouse cursor over the signal, a white cross will appear, which will show the current position of the measurement cursor.
-As soon as you stop moving the mouse or trackball, the cursor will fix its position on the signal and move with time.
-The cursor readout is displayed above the graph and shows:
+If you move the mouse cursor over the signal, a white cross will appear, indicating the current position of the measurement cursor.
+As soon as you stop moving the mouse or trackball, the cursor will lock onto the signal and continue to move with time.
+The cursor readout is displayed above the graph and shows relevant signal values.

 X-axis information: The absolute or relative time at the cursor position, depending on the selected axis type.